-2 jumpers provide selection for the A input to be a flat line input or an RIAA magnetic cartridge input.
+Channels 3-6 - 2 jumpers fitted towards top of pcb provide selection for input A to be a flat line input or an RIAA magnetic cartridge input.
 Pcb notation shows the position for the jumpers.
-Ensure that both jumpers are moved to the correct positions and located correctly on the pins.
+Also each of these channels has an internal gain trim pot located above the input setting jumpers.
+This pot allows the maximum gain to be reduced.
+Adjust as necessary.